 We are expecting more Nike Go FlyEase colorways to drop by the end of this year.

-The shoe offers pretty much a good bunch of things an everyday sneaker should offer and can be worn for running since there is enough ventilation, solid traction, stability, cushioning, and powers to absorb shocks, you can expect low to medium speedwork done, but the comparison with your go-to running shoes won’t be ideal.
+The shoe offers pretty much a good bunch of things an everyday sneaker should offer and can be worn for running since there is enough ventilation, solid traction, stability, cushioning and comfort, and powers to absorb shocks, you can expect low to medium speedwork done, but the comparison with your go-to running shoes won’t be ideal.
 It’s a good bang for the bucks and is perfect for athletes with disabilities, pregnant women, and for everyone who loves the convenience.